- 2 beef tenderloin steaks (4 ounces each)

 - 1/8 teaspoon salt

-- In a large nonstick skillet coated with cooking spray, brown steaks on both sides over medium-high heat.
-Remove and keep warm.
+- Place a large nonstick skillet coated with cooking spray over medium-high heat; brown steaks on both sides.
+Remove from pan.

-- Return steaks to the skillet; add mushrooms.
-Cook for 4-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Sprinkle with pepper, salt and chives if desired.
+- Return steaks to pan; cook, uncovered, until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°), 1-2 minutes per side.
+If desired, sprinkle with chives.
 Yield: 2 servings.